truenas/documentation/content/SCALE/SCALEUIReference/Apps/LaunchDockerImageScreens.md

 {{< /expand >}}

 ## Container Entrypoint
-The **Container Entrypoint** settings specify both commands and arguement options the application requires.
+The **Container Entrypoint** settings specify both commands and argument options the application requires.
 {{< expand "Click Here for More Information" "v" >}}
 Define any [commands and arguments](https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/) to use for the image.
 These can override any existing commands stored in the image.